|

 painted down the middle.
 When you move, it moves.
 This is the line you

-follow during practice when no opponent is present and it is mainly used to
+follow during practice when no opponent is present and it is mainly used

-while trying to target your opponent's Line.
+Centerline, while trying to target your opponent's Line.

-A Center Line Plane allows the core of your Mother Line to be connected with
+A Center Line Plane allows the core of your Mother Line to be connected

-Center Line.
+area inside the Center Line.

 The Power Of Interception

-Jeet Kune Do, as most of us know, translates as 'The Way of the Intercepting
+Kune Do, as most of us know, translates as 'The Way of the Intercepting

 Fist'.
 It seemed appropriate to provide an article about interception